rpicoin/rpicore/doc/README.md

 Setup
 ---------------------
-[RPICoin Core](http://rpicoin.tech/wallet) is the original WISPR client and it builds the backbone of the network.
-However, it downloads and stores the entire history of WISPR transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[RPICoin Core](http://rpicoin.tech/wallet) is the original RPICoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of RPICoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run WISPR on your native platform.
+The following are some helpful notes on how to run RPICoin on your native platform.

 ### Unix